-Calculation of the earned income disallowance for an eligible member of a qualified family begins with a comparison of the member's current income with his or her "baseline income."
-The family member's baseline income is his or her income immediately prior to qualifying for the EID.
-The family member's baseline income remains constant throughout the period that he or she is participating in the EID.
+Calculation of the earned income disallowance for an eligible member of a qualified family begins with a comparison of the member's current income with their "baseline income."
+The family member's baseline income is their income immediately prior to qualifying for the EID.
+The family member's baseline income remains constant throughout the period that they are participating in the EID.
 While qualification for the disallowance is the same for all families, calculation of the disallowance will differ depending on when the family member qualified for the EID.
 Participants qualifying prior to May 9, 2016, will have the disallowance calculated under the "Original Calculation Method" described below which requires a maximum lifetime disallowance period of up to 48 consecutive months.
-Participants qualifying on or after May 9, 2016, will be subject to the "Revised Calculation Method" Which shortens the lifetime disallowance period to 24 consecutive months.
+Participants qualifying on or after

+May 9, 2016, will be subject to the "Revised Calculation Method" Which shortens the lifetime disallowance period to 24 consecutive months.